quchen/articles/monad_fail.md

 Fixing broken code
 ------------------

+Help!
+My code is broken because of a missing `MonadFail` instance!

+*Here are your options:*

-- Write a `MonadFail` instance
+1. Write a `MonadFail` instance

-- Change your pattern to be irrefutable
+2. Change your pattern to be irrefutable

-- Bind to your value, and then match against it in a separate `case`
+3. Bind to your value, and then match against it in a separate `case` manually:

     ```haskell
     do Left e <- foobar